-Our results shed light on the transmission of central bank asset purchases in a financial system in which investors are subject to interest rate risk constraints.
+Our results also shed light on the transmission of central bank asset purchases in a financial system in which investors are subject to interest rate risk constraints.
 They relate to the discussion of investors' preferred habitat in the transmission of central bank policies implemented via bond purchases.
 Our findings suggest that the institutional and regulatory structure of the financial system may matter for the significance of such preferred habitat behaviour.
-Duration matching requirements due to investment mandates, internal risk limits or regulatory constraints make insurance companies and pension funds value certain types of security beyond their risk-adjusted payoff.
-Our results support the view that such differences matter for the risk exposures of financial institutions and the dynamics of long-term interest rates.
-They may also help explain the associated differences between the United States and the euro area (see also Koijen and Yogo (2015)).
+Duration-matching requirements due to investment mandates, internal risk limits or regulatory constraints make insurance companies and pension funds value certain types of security beyond their risk-adjusted payoff.
+Our results support the view that such differences matter for the risk exposures of financial institutions and the dynamics of longterm interest rates.
+They may also help explain the associated differences between the USA and the euro